Sunshine rail disaster: Aftermath

 When casualty trains arrived at Spencer Street, most of the badly injured were taken to the Melbourne Hospital, while the dead were placed in waiting rooms for identification.

-After all the bodies had been recovered from the wreckage at Sunshine, work began immediately to clear the railway line, and one line was reopened by 7:00am the morning after the accident.
+After all the bodies had been recovered from the wreckage at Sunshine, work began immediately to clear the railway line, and one line was reopened by 7:00 a.m. the morning after the accident.
 The Victorian Coroner visited the crash site through the morning of 22 April.

 Coronial inquiry

 The inquiry began in the following May and did not conclude until July.
 Conflicting evidence was given as to the adequacy of the brakes on the lead locomotive of the Bendigo train.
 It was given in evidence that a report had been made the previous January that the siting of the home signal (protecting a train standing at the platform) was poor.
 That report went on to say, however, that the starting signal (at the Melbourne end of the platform) could be seen further out.

 The driver of the lead locomotive on the Bendigo train had been working for 12 hours and 25 minutes at the time of the accident.
 He stated that the brakes had been working satisfactorily as far as St. Albans, the prior station.
 He applied the brakes gently upon passing the distant signal; about 200 m from the Home signal, however, "the train shot me forward as though the brakes had come off" and "the train appeared to run into the engine".
 Realising that his train was not going to stop prior to reaching the Home signal, the driver put the locomotive into reverse and opened the steam regulator to apply as much power as possible.

 Conjecture exists as to whether the Sunshine Stationmaster had acted in accordance with the regulations then in force in accepting the Bendigo train from Sydenham whilst the Ballarat train was standing at his station.
 He had 20 years of service, including 20 months at Sunshine, but was alone.
 He had been continuously on duty for 10 hours without relief prior to the accident.
 He had applied repeatedly, but in vain, for qualified assistance.